 However, pay attention to not overdo fun elements in animation if you don’t want to distract your students when learning.

 » How not to make educational animation a distraction in eLearning

 In animation, complex concepts are made into digestible pieces through visualization.
 As we have repeated the power of visualization in simplifying content about a million times, you should probably believe us by now.

-Or if you want to find out more the benefits of visualization in explaining complicated things for the classroom, take a look at this article::
+Or if you want to find out more about the benefits of visualization in explaining complicated things for the classroom, take a look at this article:

 Visualization in animation gives students a chance to see and experience the topic if it couldn’t be practiced.
 Or sometimes animation can visualize the abstract or complicated process that is hard to see by normal eyes.
 Besides, the motion also helps things happen smooth and lively as in reality for a better understanding.

 For example, this short animated video shows how salt dissolves then precipitates after being released into the water.
 Obviously, students couldn’t see the process happened in water even they do it in a lab.
 You see, visualization and movements give a great explanation for the teachers in this case.